navasmontilla/site/teaching/fluidos.md

-## Fluid mechanics
+# Fluid mechanics

+# Syllabus

-The course is taught in spanish, for the degree of Electronics Engineering (University of Zaragoza).
+The course is taught in spanish at the degree of Electronic Engineering (University of Zaragoza).
 The syllabus is presented below:

 - Tema 1: Fluidos y fluir
 - Tema 2: [Ecuaciones fundamentales](https://github.com/navasmontilla/site/blob/master/teaching/2.Ecuaciones%20fundamentales.pdf)